 I can see why this MISSISSIPPI ROAST was on the New York Times’s Most Popular Recipes of 2016 list!!
 It’s a total winner and I can’t wait for you to try it!
 Don’t you just want to take a nose dive into all that yum?!

 Mississippi Roast is so juicy and delicious you won’t believe your tastebuds.

-Mom and I are embarking on a journey to do as many of the New York Times Most Popular Recipes of 2016!
+Mom and I are embarking on a journey to do as many of the New York Times Most Popular Recipes of 2016 as we can!
 We chose to try this Mississippi Roast as our first endeavor because it immediately stuck out as one that we would just love.
-That link above is such a good resource if you’re looking for easy go-to recipes.
-This is in no way a paid campaign and I’m not affiliated with the NYT in any way, but I thought it would be fun to try something new! (and so far…our stomachs are loving it).
+We were right.
+I’ll be making Mississippi Roast again and again and again.
+I love the peppers, the sauce, EVERYTHING!
+It’s so delicious.

 See recipe card below or click to watch the video to find out how to make this Mississippi Roast <3

-- 1 boneless chuck, top or bottom round roast, 3-4 pounds
+- 1 boneless chuck roast top or bottom round roast, 3-4 pounds

 - 2½ teaspoons kosher salt